Thittakudi (film): Production

 Sundaran, a former associate of director Agathiyan, made his directorial debut with the village drama film Thittakudi.
 Newcomers Ravi and Aswatha were selected to play the lead roles.
 Selvanambi composed the music, A. Karuppaiyah took care of camera work and the editing was by P. G. Vel.
 Politician M. Karunanidhi's grandson M. K. M. Arivunidhi sang a song.

 Soundtrack

 The film score and the soundtrack were composed by Selvanambi.
 The soundtrack features seven tracks with lyrics written by Na.
 Muthukumar, Ravisentha and Ekadhasi.
 The audio was released on 20 January 2010 was released by M. Karunanidhi at his Gopalapuram residence in Chennai.
 T. R. Baalu, Rama Narayanan and director Amirtham were present during the audio launch.

 Release

 The film was released on 25 June 2010 alongside four other films.

 Critical reception

-Behindwoods.com rated the film 0 out of 5 and stated, "Director Suntharan probably wanted to give some sort of social message with his movie but the way he scripted the screenplay, the movie sounds more like a wannabe sensationalist".
-Another reviewer said, "Cheesy story-liner and graveling screenplay - ‘Thittakudi’ is brimmed with these stuffs that in no way needs a visit".
 Bhama Devi Ravi of The Times of India rated the film 1.5 out of 5 and said, "Director Sundaram fails to convert a good story into a must-watch film.
 To a large extent, this is due to poor casting choice and below-par performance by hero Velu (Ravi).
 He fails to stir anything in you, the way Paruthiveeran, a cheeky wastrel did.